The Dad Lab

 This creates a single, repeatable station.

 The grip matters.
-Movement during the process creates friction.
+Movement creates friction.
 Friction creates mistakes.

 Wipes System (Distributed, Not Centralized)